1923* -1999

 Bibliography

-Wynona Lipman Papers, Newark Library
+Wynona Lipman Papers, Newark Library, partially digitized at digital.npl.org

 Sims, Stephanie.
 Wynona Lipman.